pistonpoek/74th-arena/README.md

 [arena-world-data-pack]: world/datapacks/arena_world_v1.13 "Arena world v1.13"

 # Controls
-Various function of the [data packs](#data-packs) can be used to setup and manage the arena.
+Various functions of the [data packs](#data-packs) can be used to setup and manage the arena.

 ## Players
 The [arena action](#arena-action) includes functions to manage players for the arena.